 Incorporating England, Scotland, Wales and Northern Ireland, the United Kingdom has something different to offer all its visitors.
+In this UK travel guide, you will find useful tips and advice to help you plan your trip to the UK.

 Although the islands collectively known as the United Kingdom or the British Isles may cover a relatively small area, around two hundred and fifty thousand square kilometres, they have a great deal to offer a visitor to any particular area.
 Whether you decide to opt for a stroll in the green countryside of Wales, to dance at a ceilidh in the Scottish Highlands, check out the cosmopolitan social scene in London or step across the Giant’s Causeway in Northern Ireland, you are guaranteed an enjoyable and relaxing holiday.